FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 ### Why Financial Sentiment Analysis?

 In the world of quantitative finance and algorithmic trading, **sentiment is signal**.
-Every day, millions of financial texts, earnings reports, analyst notes, tweets, and news headlines flood the market.
+Every day, millions of financial texts, earnings reports, analyst notes, tweets and news headlines flood the market.
 Behind each piece of text lies a sentiment that can move markets: bullish optimism, bearish fear, or careful neutrality.

 I built this project to explore a fundamental question: **Can we teach a large language model to read financial text the way a seasoned analyst would?**